Ivenyang/cocos-docs/manual/framework/html5/v3.0/more-change-from-v2-to-v3/en.md

 preloadSound
 ```

-`cc.AudioEngine.end` is move to its instance.
+`cc.AudioEngine.end` is moved to its instance.

 ## cc.TextureCache